-- 1.16 The ratio of the market value of the Defined Benefit plan's net assets to vested benefits should continue to be measured quarterly, and the Trustee's funding approach be reassessed accordingly. - 1.17 In regards to the Defined Benefit plan's investment policy, we recommend that:
+1.15 The ratio of the market value of the Defined Benefit plan's net assets to vested benefits should continue to be measured quarterly, and the Trustee's funding approach be reassessed accordingly.

-- The funding position and liquidity requirements of the Defined Benefit plan continue to be considered in setting investment policy. - The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to future poor investment experience.
-These considerations must be made concurrent with funding implications as they are directly linked. - 1.18 As required under SPS 160, the Trustee has set the Shortfall Limit for the Defined Benefit plan at 97%.
-Given the current growth asset allocation and the recently revised investment strategy, we consider this Shortfall Limit is appropriate for the Defined Benefit plan. - 1.19 We confirm that in our opinion the Defined Benefit plan's self-insurance arrangements remain appropriate.
-Furthermore, based on our analysis we recommend that the self-insurance reserve be retained at \$5 million. - 1.20 We recommend that the configuration of the MRBs for deferred beneficiaries and pensioners continues to be progressed. - 1.21 The next triennial actuarial review should be carried out as at a date no later than 30 June 2020, with an annual actuarial investigation also completed at 30 June 2019.
+- 1.16 In regards to the Defined Benefit plan's investment policy, we recommend that: - The funding position and liquidity requirements of the Defined Benefit plan continue to be considered in setting investment policy. - The Board continue to consider de-risking assets as a means of reducing the risk of subsequent higher contributions due to future poor investment experience.
+These considerations must be made concurrent with funding implications as they are directly linked. - 1.17 As required under SPS 160, the Trustee has set the Shortfall Limit for the Defined Benefit plan at 97%.
+Given the current growth asset allocation and the recently revised investment strategy, we consider this Shortfall Limit is appropriate for the Defined Benefit plan. - 1.18 We confirm that in our opinion the Defined Benefit plan's self-insurance arrangements remain appropriate.
+Furthermore, based on our analysis we recommend that the self-insurance reserve be retained at \$5 million. - 1.19 We recommend that the configuration of the MRBs for deferred beneficiaries and pensioners continues to be progressed. - 1.20 The next triennial actuarial review should be carried out as at a date no later than 30 June 2020.